-The first Dufford for whom we have records in America is Philip Dufford (or Johann Philipp Tufford/Duffort as he appears in various records).
-As with many settlers of this era from the Palatinate, the Duffords were fleeing from religious persecution of both Lutherans and Dutch Reformed.
-Although this generation left Europe from the Palatinate, it is thought that the family was originally French or Flemish Huguenot in origin, possibly named DuFort, Dufoor or Devoor.
-Many of the Huguenot families fled to the Palatinate in the mid-1600’s.
+The first Dufford ancestor for whom we have records in America is Philip Dufford (or Johann (Hans) Philipp Tufford/Duffort as he appears in various records).
+As with many settlers of this era from the Palatinate, the Duffords were fleeing from religious persecution but also looking for new opportunities in the New World.
+Although this generation left Europe from the Palatinate, it is thought that the family was originally French or Flemish Huguenot in origin, possibly named DuFort, Dufoor or Devoor(t).
+Many of the Huguenot families fled to the Palatinate in the mid to late-1600’s.
 Over time, they began to adapt their names and language to that of the Palatinate, so that by the time many of the families immigrated to America in the early to mid-1700’s, they were indistinguishable from the more German-oriented settlers.

 Dufford family immigrates to America